Digital Regulation Platform

 The unpredictable nature of business models that rely on transformative technologies

-Recently, Airbnb has won a court battle in the European Union (EU) that affects how the company is regulated in the future.
-The EU’s Court of Justice has ruled that Airbnb should not be considered an estate agent but an “information society service,” meaning it can avoid certain responsibilities and continue operating as an e-commerce platform.[6]
+Recently, Airbnb won a court battle in the European Union (EU) that affected how the company would be regulated in the future.
+The EU’s Court of Justice has ruled that Airbnb should not be considered an estate agent but an “information society service,” meaning it can avoid specific responsibilities and continue operating as an e-commerce platform.[6]

-However, in the case of Uber, the EU Court of Justice ruled that the company is a transportation service, and not a platform.
+However, in the case of Uber, the EU Court of Justice ruled that the company is a transportation service and not a platform.
 The Court ruled that the difference between Uber and Airbnb is in the level of control exercised by Airbnb over the services hosted on its platform.
-Unlike Uber that has controlled pricing and automatically paired up sellers and customers, Airbnb has allowed property owners to set their own prices and rent their homes using other channels.[7]
+Unlike Uber, which has controlled pricing and automatically paired up sellers and customers, Airbnb has allowed property owners to set their own prices and rent their homes using other channels.[7]

 Transformative technologies and liability

-The fast-evolving, interconnected nature of disruptive business models can also make it difficult to assign liability for the harm done.
+The fast-evolving, interconnected nature of disruptive business models can also make assigning liability for the harm done difficult.
 For example, if a self-driving car crashes and kills someone, who will be held liable — the system’s programmers, the driver behind the wheel, the car’s manufacturer, or the manufacturer of the vehicle’s onboard sensory equipment?
-The general inclination across different jurisdictions has been towards assigning strict liability for the damage caused by transformative technologies, under certain circumstances, such as the use of these technologies in public spaces (e.g., drones, self-driving cars).[8]
+The general inclination across different jurisdictions has been towards assigning strict liability for the damage caused by transformative technologies under certain circumstances, such as using these technologies in public spaces (e.g., drones and self-driving cars).[8]

 The legal concept of liability is challenged even more by the concept of reinforcement learning, a training method that allows AI to learn from past experiences.
-Imagine a scenario where an AI-controlled traffic light learns that it is more efficient to change the light one second earlier, resulting in more drivers running the light and causing more accidents.
+Imagine a scenario where an AI-controlled traffic light learns that changing the light one second earlier is more efficient, resulting in more drivers running the light and causing more accidents.
 In this example, human control is removed several times, making it difficult for regulators to assign liability.[9]

 3D printing is another transformative technology that challenges the traditional legal concept of liability.
 If a 3D house crashes down, who is to blame — the supplier who supplied the design, the manufacturer who 3D printed the house parts or the manufacturer of the 3D printer?

-Blockchain and its decentralized nature present a different type of concern to regulators.
-Even though blockchain applications have been praised for their security and immutability, their anonymous and decentralized nature is a novel challenge for regulators around the globe.
-An illustrative example in this regard is the cyberattack of the Decentralized Autonomous Organization (DAO), a decentralized investment fund running on Ethereum, a blockchain platform.
+Blockchain and its decentralised nature present a different type of concern to regulators.
+Even though blockchain applications have been praised for their security and immutability, their anonymous and decentralised nature is a novel challenge for regulators around the globe.
+An illustrative example in this regard is the cyberattack of the Decentralized Autonomous Organization (DAO), a decentralised investment fund running on Ethereum, a blockchain platform.
 DAO’s creators intended to build a democratic financial institution whose code would eliminate the need for human control and oversight.
-However, in 2016 a hacker took advantage of a flaw in DAO’s code and stole USD50 million of virtual currency.
-The hacker has not been identified yet, and due to the decentralized nature of the system, liability cannot be assigned to anyone or anything.[10]
+However, in 2016, a hacker took advantage of a flaw in DAO’s code and stole USD50 million of virtual currency.
+The hacker has not been identified yet, and due to the decentralised nature of the system, liability cannot be assigned to anyone or anything.[10]

 The importance of data: ownership, control, privacy, consumer protection and security

 The rising use of smartphones, security cameras, connected devices, and sensors has created a massive digital footprint and data overload.
-An illustration of data overload can be seen in the case of self-driving cars that are expected to churn out around 4,000 gigabytes of data per day.[11]
+An illustration of data overload can be seen in the case of self-driving cars, which are expected to churn out around 4,000 gigabytes of data per day.[11]
 Other machines generating data overload include satellites, environmental sensors, security cameras, and mobile phones.
+[12]

 The data economy brings along disruptive changes propelled by AI and machine learning.
-For instance, human bankers are already replaced by AI and big data.
+For instance, AI and big data are already replacing human bankers.
 Many fintech lending startups have started using alternative data sources, and traditional insurance companies are following suit.
-Regulators are struggling in providing guidelines in this area that would enable the financial industry to innovate, and at the same time protect consumers from bias and discrimination.
-For example, New York’s Department of Financial Services has released new guidelines that allow life insurance companies to use customers’ social media data to determine their premiums (as long as they do not discriminate).[13]
+Regulators are struggling to provide guidelines in this area that would enable the financial industry to innovate and, at the same time, protect consumers from bias and discrimination.
+For example, New York’s Department of Financial Services has released new guidelines that allow life insurance companies to use customers’ social media data to determine their premiums (as long as they do not discriminate).[14]

 Data ownership